GermainGirndt/YourAppointment/README.md

 ## Credits
-Third parties code are properly referenced in ''References.txt''.
+Third parties' code are properly referenced in ''References.txt''.